All Episodes

 Poll after poll shows that upwards of two-thirds of Muslims in countries like Egypt and Pakistan want their governments to adopt and strictly enforce Sharia.

-It's why the Islamic supremacist parties in the Arab Spring countries are currently enjoying such success in elections.
+That's why the Islamic supremacist parties in the Arab Spring countries are currently enjoying such success in elections.

 Now, with that background, understand that in the aforementioned 1995 trial, we proved that the reason the blind sheikh was able to run his organization was his globally renowned mastery of Islamic law.

-Omar Abdel Rahman is not a nut, suffering from a psychological disorder.
+suffering from a psychological disorder.

-He has a doctorate in Islamic jurisprudence, earned by graduating with distinction from Al-Azhar University in Cairo, the legendary seat of Sharia scholarship since the 10th century.
+He has a doctorate in Islamic jurisprudence earned by graduating with distinction from Al-Azhar University in Cairo, the legendary seat of Sharia scholarship since the 10th century.

 In other words, they say he's a kook, he's a fringe nutcase, he's not.